Optimal Training of Fair Predictive Models: Supplementary Materials

-For a clearer presentation of materials in this supplement, we use a one-column format.
 In \textbf{Appendix A}, we provide two detailed examples to illustrate the reparameterization idea put forth in Theorem~\ref{theorem:reparam}.
 In \textbf{Appendix B}, we provide a brief overview of empirical likelihood methods and some additional theoretical details useful for understanding our proposed hybrid likelihood approach.
 In \textbf{Appendix C}, we state the statistical modeling assumptions we made in our simulation experiments.
 In \textbf{Appendix D}, we give some relevant details for the simulations reported in the main paper. \textbf{Appendix E} contains proofs of our theorems.